AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-02-intro.md

 - Recreate the advanced wide server statistics card from example 12
 - Create a template with variables from the segmented arc / icon / state toolset
 - Use the template to visualize the server statistics
+- See how much YAML it saves by using SAK toolset templates

 ##:sak-sak-logo: Prerequisites